2001 Australian federal election: Background

 from 79.61% at the previous election in 1998, to 81.17% at this election.
 There would be further increases in the combined major party primary vote in 2004 and 2007.

 Another major issue was the collapse of the country's second-biggest airline Ansett Australia and the question of whether it should be given a bailout.
 The Coalition was opposed to any bailout because the collapse was not the government's fault.
 However, Labor supported a bailout, because the company's collapse was about to result in the biggest mass job loss in Australian history, whilst also arguing that the government was partially responsible for allowing Ansett to be taken over by Air New Zealand, a move which had caused Ansett's failure.
 Although the two-party preferred result was reasonably close, the ALP recorded its lowest primary vote since 1934.

 During the 2001 election campaign, Labor made a 'GST rollback' a centrepiece of its election platform.
-Labor attempted to reprise the effects of the birthday cake interview by deriding the application of GST to cooked and uncooked chickens, but failed to ignite public response to the limited scope of the rollbacks applying only to gas and electricity bills. the election loss of Labor in 2001, would effectively end all serious opposition to GST.
+Labor attempted to reprise the effects of the birthday cake interview by deriding the application of GST to cooked and uncooked chickens, but failed to ignite public response to the limited scope of the rollbacks applying only to gas and electricity bills.
+Labor's 2001 election loss would effectively end all serious opposition to GST.

 Political scientists have suggested that television coverage has subtly transformed the political system, with a spotlight on leaders rather than parties, thereby making for more of an American presidential-style system.
 In this election, television news focused on international issues, especially terrorism and asylum seekers.
 Minor parties were largely ignored as the two main parties monopolised the media's attention.
 The election was depicted as a horse-race between Howard and Beazley, with Howard running ahead and therefore being given more coverage than his Labor rival.

 The election-eve Newspoll forecast that the Liberal/National Coalition would get 53 percent of the two-party-preferred vote.